oemof/exerpy/docs/api.rst

 .. code-block:: python

+    >>> import pytest
+    >>> from exerpy.parser.from_ebsilon import __ebsilon_path__
+    >>> if __ebsilon_path__ is None:
+    ...     pytest.skip('Skipping test, ebsilon could not be found')
     >>> from exerpy import ExergyAnalysis
     >>> model_path = 'my_model.ebs'
     >>> ean = ExergyAnalysis.from_ebsilon(model_path, chemExLib='Ahrendts')

 The parsing process involves the following key steps:

     1. **Initialization and Simulation**: ExerPy initializes the model by connecting to the chosen simulation tool.
 If required, it runs the simulation to ensure all the latest data are available.

     2. **Data Extraction**: Extracts detailed information about components and connections, including properties like temperature, pressure, mass flow, enthalpy, and entropy.
     All data are converted to SI units for consistency.

     3. **Ambient Conditions**: Retrieves or sets ambient conditions (:code:`Tamb` and :code:`pamb`), essential for exergy calculations.
 These can be sourced from the model or specified by the user.

     4. **Physical Exergy Calculation**: Imports or calculates mechanical and thermal exergy values using the extracted properties.
 This ensures consistency in fluid property models between the simulation and exergy calculations.

     5. **Chemical Exergy Calculation**: Computes chemical exergy based on material composition, utilizing the Ahrendts reference environment.

     6. **Data Storage**: Saves the parsed data and exergy calculations into a JSON file for subsequent analysis.

 It is possible to provide a JSON file containing the connection and component data in in the appropriate structure and format.
 This must include the information regarding the physical exergy values (mechanical and thermal), as ExerPy does not compute them autonomously.
 In this case, the mehtod :code:`from_json` should be used to load the data.
 The chemical exergy calculation is subsequently conducted based on this provided data and the Ahrendts reference environment.

 =======
 Outputs
 =======

 The output of this first module is a JSON file containing all the extracted data and calculated exergy values.
 This file serves as the primary input for the exergy analysis module.

 ******************